 Both the hostel packages are for dorm rooms.
 If you want to upgrade you must pay the hostel separately.

 New Zealand is a beautiful country with plenty to do and see.
 But why use Stray and not just get a bus without a guide to travel around?
 What makes Stray New Zealand worth it?

 Stray was created by Neil Geddes, who was a pioneer of New Zealand’s’ backpacking industry and also the founder of Kiwi Experience.
 He developed Stray as he was concerned by how much of New Zealand tourist were missing.
 Most buses stopped in major towns only and not near the attractions.

 Stray is still independently owned and run by Kiwis with a passion for their country.
 And they want to show it off to the tourists.

 There are ten top reasons to use Stray New Zealand:

 1. Stray Is Designed For Adventurous Travellers

-With National Parks, walks, exclusive and unique stops, and plenty of activities, you won’t be stuck on the bus for for long.
+With National Parks, walks, exclusive stops and plenty of activities, you won’t be stuck on the bus for long.
 You’ll be out exploring the real New Zealand and not just seeing it from the bus window.